malachi196/Parcelfile/README.md

 # parcelfile

 Welcome to the official Parcelfile python package.
 Parcelfile was made to "Properly Package Python Programs".
+Most parcelfile functions are under construction, so they __may not work__

 > __PARCEL__ stands for:
 **P**ython